recursively/recursively.github.io/source/_posts/After-Getting-The-Shell.md

 date: 2018-11-02 11:55:13
 categories: Hacking
 tags: [PowerShell, Metasploit]
-description: It seems that it's getting more and more popular that everyone would like to scan the whole intranet when he takes down one of the other people's machines.
+description: It seems that it's getting more and more popular that everyone would like to perform a scan of the whole intranet when he takes down one of the other people's machines.
 So what to do next after getting the shell of a windows system?
 Some ideas about that.
 ---

 Here gives two methods to trigger a windows reverse shell with PowerShell, remember to bypass the PowerShell security policy before you execute PowerShell command. (https://blog.netspi.com/15-ways-to-bypass-the-powershell-execution-policy/)